pab1it0/chess-mcp/README.md

 ### Running with Docker in Claude Desktop

-To use the containerized server with Claude Desktop, update the configuration to use Docker with the environment variables:
+To use the containerized server with Claude Desktop, update the configuration to use Docker:

 ```json
 {